stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 2. Add an alpha channel as required.

-3. Fiddle the colour channels as necessary (native images are BGR whereas Vulkan is generally RGBA).

-4. Wrap the resultant image with the new domain class.
+3. Wrap the resultant image with the new domain class.

 Loading the native image is straight-forward: